Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

 # <a name="limitations-results"></a>5. ⚡️ Limitations & Future Work 🔮

+During the span of this project we had many itneresting ideas, but, unfrotunately, due to time and resources' constrains, we couldn't implement and try out all of them.
+Moreover, we are aware of some limitations in this release.
+Here we want to openly recognise them, discuss them and introduce the reader to some possible hypothetical solutions we devised.
+If we had a chance to work on thsis project again in the future, they would be surely topics we would address.
+At the same time they can be inspiration for future work if someone else wanted to pick up our pjocect for further developement in the future.

+- Token limit

 # <a name="conclusion"></a>6. 💡 Conclusion
 <!--
 - recap briefly main contributions